“Freedom of expression is the matrix, the indispensable condition, of nearly every other form of freedom.” Benjamin Cardozo

 “is the improved model of HPA-2, the optimized circuit design, new style appearance, exquisite processing technology and excellent performance to make it better.”

 This sample was loaned to me for the purpose of an honest review.
 All opinions and observations here are my own based on my experience with the product.
 I have no affiliation with the company and do not benefit financially from this review.
-More of my reviews can be seen from the link in my Head-Fi profile or on my blog.

-The HPA-2 Classic has a MSRP of $289 and is available for purchase from popular audio sellers and of course Matrix’s own online store.
+The HPA-2 Classic has an MSRP of $289 and is available for purchase from popular audio sellers and of course Matrix’s own online store.
 I’d like to thank BKK Audio for the loan unit.

 The HPA-2C comes in a fairly plain white box with nothing but “Matrix Audio” and a QR code printed on the front.
 On the inside we find the unit wrapped in some protective material and held securely in a white foam inlay.
 Apart from the DAC/Amp there’s also a user manual, power cable and USB cable.
 Not a lot there but it’s all you need to get things going out of the box and helps to keep prices more reasonable for the consumer.

 The first thing you’ll notice about the Matrix HPA-2 Classic is it’s BIG.
 It was like pulling an engine block out of the box.
 It’s pretty hefty too, weighing in at a solid 1.22kg.
 You’ll want to have a decent amount of desk or table space available for this.
 Once you get over the shock caused by the size, the next thing to note is that this is a very nicely machined chassis.

 There’s a single Matrix audio branding logo on the top leaving the rest of the surface clear.
 The sides of the chassis are slightly concave and lined with two rows of ventilation slots running from front to back and it’s a good thing too because this baby gets very warm when in use.